 Long-sleeved shirts or blouses work well for under layers.
 Choose thin cotton sateen or polyester fabrics, chiffon, and silks.
 Resist knitted fabrics with ribbed or thick textured patterns.

 Use Multiple Thin Layers

 Multiple thin layers are a great way to keep warm and comfortable when the weather cools down.
 Consider using many body-conscious knits or thermals rather than bulking sweaters and thick turtlenecks.

-The goal of layering is to use more than one layer, and it is often much more achievable and doable when you depend on thinner fabrics to create the look.
+The goal of layering is to use more than one layer, and it is often much more achievable when you depend on thinner fabrics to create the look.

 Pair cozy and warm polyester all-over print leggings with a simple tank top, thin oversized cotton sweater, and wool neck scarf or go for tights and a midi skirt.

-The thinner your layers the more layers you are able to comfortably add for texture and chic style.
+The thinner your layers, the more layers you can comfortably add for texture and chic style.

 Options for Outer Layers

 Coat vs. Cape

 A winter coat is a wardrobe staple for many fashionistas.
-While it is important to have a well-fitting winter coat, wearing one everyday becomes overdone.
+While it is essential to have a well-fitting winter coat, wearing one every day becomes overdone.

 An alternative to the traditional winter coat is a modern cape.
 Capes have picked up in popularity because they are warm, cozy, and have a unique ability to make you appear slimmer.

 When you pair a winter cape with a sexy crop top or a statement bandage dress the look is not only trendy but very feminine.

-Capes are designed to be versatile closet staples and simply drape around your shoulders.
+Capes are designed to be versatile closet staples and drape around your shoulders.
 Secure them at the middle of your neckline with a button, clip, drawstring, or brooch.

 Whether you opt for a winter coat or a cape remember that your outer layer will be the very first thing people will see, so make a statement.
 A bright-colored jacket or patterned winter cape adds a polish and style to an otherwise neutral ensemble.